Oyster Sauce Substitute

 What is Oyster Sauce?

-Oyster sauce is a condiment widely used in Asian cuisine, particularly in Chinese, Thai, and Vietnamese dishes.
-It is made from oyster extracts, typically combined with soy sauce, sugar, and sometimes other ingredients like salt and cornstarch.
-Oyster sauce adds a rich, savory, and slightly sweet flavor to various stir-fries, marinades, and sauces.
+Oyster sauce is a popular condiment in Asian cooking, especially in Chinese, Thai, and Vietnamese dishes.
+Made from oyster extracts mixed with soy sauce and a bit of sugar, it adds a rich, savory, and slightly sweet flavor to stir-fries, marinades, and sauces.
+It’s a go-to for adding depth to lots of tasty dishes!

 bowl and spoonful of oyster sauce.